ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 categories: [pentest]
 ---

 Greetings.
 This one is my first blog post about penetration testing.
-Also, this scenario is pretty CTFish.
 I encountered with this scenario on **Hack The Box**.
 This machine is currently active.
 Hence, I can't tell its name.

 Before starting, I want to make some explanations.

-While I was researching about manipulation of libraries, I saw that people were saying that this method is looked like "DLL Hijacking".
+While I was researching about manipulation of libraries, I saw that people were saying that this method looked like "DLL Hijacking".

 At First, we need to know the differences between module and library structures.